fabianegli/singlecell_proteomics/README.md

 ### Requirements

 The only requirements for the reproduciton are a conda installation and this repository.

-Note of caution: while this repository holds all the information to reproduce the plots, there might still be subtle differences that escaped me.

 ### Step by Step instructions